shift-left-test/baremetal-test-example/README.md

     $ cd external/embedded-gcov/scripts
     $ ./gcov_convert.sh <path to file>

+## How to measure code coverage

+You can use well-known code coverage program, such as gcov, lcov, gcovr, etc, to measure the code coverage after generating gcda files.

+    $ gcovr .

 ## How to exit the QEMU emulator

 To exit the QEMU system, press Ctrl + A and then X.